What happens if fault can’t be determined after a car accident?

 What Happens If Fault Cannot Be Determined?

+In such situations, insurance companies will continue working together to determine fault.
 Insurance companies need to determine fault to move forward with the insurance claim.
 Fault plays an important role in the compensation process both today and in the future.
+This highlights the significance of ongoing collaboration, where the expertise of professionals like Lawyer for a Progressive auto accident claim that can be particularly beneficial

 In some cases, it’s impossible to accurately determine fault.
 Both drivers say the other is to blame.
 One driver is telling one story, while the other driver is telling another story.